open-aac/covidspeak/README.md

 then (in theory) it can leverage the
 <b>conduit exception rule</b>, and
 does not need to enter into a Business Asssociate Agreement with the health provider.
+With proper configuration this should be possible with a Co-VidSpeak setup.

 https://www.hipaajournal.com/hipaa-conduit-exception-rule/